ktopcuoglu/gitlab-dbt-analytics/extract/snowplow_posthog/README.md

     ```
     * or you should find it in `1password`: vault = `Data Team`, item = `posthog_secrets`

-Here is the list of secrets needed for `PostHog` back-filling:
+Here is the list of secrets needed for `PostHog` backfill:
 * `aws_access_key_id`
 * `aws_secret_access_key`
 * `aws_s3_snowplow_bucket`